kohr-h/misc/dl/instructions.md

 ##### Tasks:

 1. Follow the first page of the tutorial, keeping in mind which quantities are symbolic and which are numeric.
 Investigate the types of the variables by inspecting `obj.type`.
 2. Build a function `g` that computes `sum(x**2 + 2*x*y + y**2)` for two vectors `x` and `y`, and another function `h` that computes `sum((x + y)**2)`.
+Evaluate the functions with numeric values to see if it works.
 Plot the computation graphs of both variants.
 What do you observe?
+3. Check out the [guide on gradients](http://deeplearning.net/software/theano/tutorial/gradients.html) and understand how derivatives are defined.
+Compute the derivatives of our two functions `g` and `h` and display their computation graphs.
+(There's some more interesting stuff in this section, but we only need the basics for now.)

 ### Blocks

-We go one level higher and use layers, input and output directly as concepts instead of building everything by hand.
+We now go one level higher and use layers, input and output directly as concepts instead of building everything by hand.
 That comes at the cost of some flexibility, but makes the learning curve much less steep.
 (Just compare [this MLP tutorial](http://deeplearning.net/tutorial/mlp.html#mlp) against [this one](https://blocks.readthedocs.io/en/latest/tutorial.html).)
 We'll start with a simple and relatively small dataset.

 #### MNIST dataset

+[This dataset](http://yann.lecun.com/exdb/mnist/) consists in 60000 (training) + 10000 (test) hand-written single-digit numbers, each represented as 28x28 image.
+It is already quite old and small enough to do training and testing rather quickly.

+##### Tasks:

-1. Understand the structure of the program piece by piece.
+1. Understand the structure of the program in the tutorial piece by piece.
 Map it to the mathematical description.
 Annotate the code (can also be questions).
    Typical things to play around with:
    - What are the types of the variables in the program?
 What are their values?
    - Which input do the functions and class constructors expect?
 What are additional options?